saareliad/FTPipe/README.md

   we can't know that x was passed twice, instead it will appear as `model(x)`

 - functions that have string args like for example nll_loss which has a reduction arg will not register correctly and must be fixed manually
+- trace bugs
+- - nested tuples are flattened
+- - unpack uses not used in correct locations opened an issue

 ### Graph Representation